-- The Campus Alert System (LiveSafe) provides an email and text message to registered users only.
-This is the college's preferred method of communicating emergency messages, and college community members are strongly encouraged to sign up for this free service at http://www.ehc.edu/alert. - Campus Alert Messages will be posted at the top of www.ehc.edu for one hour following each alert. - The following TV and radio stations, in order of contact, will have real-time updates: WCYB-TV 5 (Bristol); WJHL-TV 11 (Johnson City); WABN-FM 92.7 (Abingdon); WOLD-FM 102.5 (Marion).
+- 1. The Campus Alert System (AlertAware) provides an email and text message to registered users only.
+This is the college's preferred method of communicating emergency messages, and college community members are strongly encouraged to sign up for this free service by downloading the app on Google Play or the App Store. - 2.
+Campus Alert Messages will be posted at the top of www.ehc.edu for one hour following each alert.

+The following TV and radio stations, in order of contact, will have real-time updates: WCYB-TV 5 (Bristol); WJHL-TV 11 (Johnson City); WABN-FM 92.7 (Abingdon); WOLD-FM 102.5 (Marion).